ibm-cloud-docs/appid/data-portability.md

 {{site.data.keyword.appid_short_notm}} provides the mechanisms to export your content that's uploaded, stored, and processed when you use the service.

 * To export users that authenticate through Cloud Directory, use the `export/all` API to retrieve all of your Cloud Directory profiles.
-Then, downoad the content with the `export/download` API.
-For help exporting Cloud Directory users, see [Migrating users](/docs/appid?topic=appid-cd-users#user-migration).
+Then, download the content with the `export/download` API.
+For help with exporting Cloud Directory users, see [Migrating users](/docs/appid?topic=appid-cd-users#user-migration).

 * To export user profiles that are authenticated through social media integration, use the [users/export API](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Users/mgmt.userProfilesExport){: external} or the following CURL command: